Religious Studies 111

 Presents recurrent forms and issues in religious life, e.g. myths, rituals, the nature of the divine, good and evil, and introduces students to the academic study of religion.
 Traditions are covered thematically, with emphasis upon cross-cultural features of religion and pertinent theories.

 Note(s): This course has been approved for Core Curriculum credit in Humanities.

 This course introduces students to the academic study of religion.
 While this course is taught by several different instructors who may use a variety of approaches to achieve this goal, it will be developed thematically and emphasize the cross-cultural study of religion.
 Students will learn about recurrent forms, such as, myth, ritual and symbol that are part of a variety of religions.
 They will explore significant issues, such as the nature of the divine, good and evil, and the problem of suffering.
 Students will also learn about significant theories, such as those of Freud, Eliade, Geertz, and Turner.
 They will learn to distinguish the academic study of religion, a scholarly investigation of a universal type of human behavior, from personal belief and theology.

-Though primarily a lecture course, this course will also involve students in small group and open class discussion and a variety of formal and informal writing activities.
-The format of this course, which is taught by several different instructors, may vary but in every case the course will involve a plurality of instructional strategies designed to help the student understand the academic study of religion, recurrent forms, key concepts, and significant theories.
-Whether or not a formal research paper is assigned students will be expected to employ basic research skills, including the use of computer technology to investigate and gather information on various theorists, persons, and topics discussed in class.
-Instructors will use a variety of teaching activities including:
+Though primarily a lecture course, this course will also involve students in small group and open class discussion and in a variety of formal and informal writing activities.
+Because this course is taught by several instructors, the specific format may vary, but in every case the course will involve a plurality of instructional strategies designed to engage students in doing philosophy not just learning about philosophers.
+Whether or not a formal research paper is assigned in the class, students will be expected to employ basic research skills, including the use of computer technology, to investigate and gather information on various topics and figures discussed in class.
+Among the teaching activities students can expect in this course are the following: